radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/global-configuration-commands.md

 REQUESTED
 ```

+>[!note]
->**Note - accepted values are NONE, REQUESTED, REQUIRED.
-Values are case-sensitive.**
+>Accepted values are NONE, REQUESTED, REQUIRED.
+Values are case-sensitive.

 #### Change Supported Cipher Suites

 C:\radiantone\vds\bin>vdsconfig.bat get-property -name ciphersList

+>[!note]
->**Note – if the ciphersList is empty the default ciphers included in the JDK are used.**
+>If the ciphersList is empty the default ciphers included in the JDK are used.

 ```
 C:\radiantone\vds\bin>vdsconfig.bat set-property -name ciphersList -value